 - 1. Introduction / Background - a.
 Explain key characteristics about your team (e.g. registered challenges, how work was split in the teams, etc.) - 2.
 Hypothesis - a.
-Describe the initial strategy used to tackle a challenge and the robot's design. - 3.
+Describe the initial strategy used to tackle a challenge. - 3.
 Procedure / Methods - a.
 Explain how your team tested your strategy. - b.
 Discuss how changes were made as a team following a test. - 4.
 Results, Discussion, and Conclusion - a.
 List results from tests done by your team. - b.
-Explain the final strategy chosen by the team. - c.
-Discuss how your team might change its strategy if you were to start over from the beginning. - d.
-Describe your robot's final design, including one unique feature that should put your team at an advantage over others.
+Explain the final programming strategy chosen by the team, including how it should put your team at an advantage over others and its disadvantages. - c.
+Discuss how your team might change its strategy if you were to start over from the beginning.